Jeff Shibasak's home page.

 7. Daniel Autry: Best Foot Forward

-Daniel Autry’s introduction on his UX portfolio.
+Daniel Autry’s introduction to his UX portfolio.

 © Daniel Autry Portfolio, Fair Use